 Children's learning is tracked longitudinally through their school career with us to ensure a smooth learning path.
 Ongoing formative assessment takes place each lesson in order to tailor subsequent lessons to match the needs of the groups of children in each class.
 This can include - but is not limited to - observational notes, digital recordings of performances and records of self and peer evaluation through our "Showcase" system.

-In order to give our children a voice in decision making and suggesting ideas, we have established an Arts Council, who meet fortnightly to discuss relevant matters arising from each class.
+In order to give our children a voice in decision making and suggesting ideas, we have established an Arts Council, who meet each week to discuss relevant matters arising from each class.
 Each Key Stage 2 class has one representative, whose job is to gather the opinions and ideas of the children in their class and feedback at council meetings.
-They are also asked to perform various other responsibilities throughout the year, such as sitting on panels to respond to the quality of singing or drama work during our termly showcase opportunities.
+They are also asked to perform various other responsibilities throughout the year, such as sitting on "judge" panels to respond to the quality of singing or drama work during our termly showcase opportunities.

 Testimony From Our Arts Council